Golf Tutorials

 Work your way from the back to the front (or top to bottom), moving from your longest iron to your shortest.

-• Long Irons (3, 4, a 5-iron): Place these right after right below fairway woods.
+• Long Irons (3, 4, 5-iron): Place these right below the fairway woods.

-• Mid a (6, a 8-iron): These fill a next a down.
+• Mid Irons (6, 7, 8-iron): These fill the next row down.

 Pro tip:

-_ When placing irons, it’s a good practice to have the club heads line up and rest together without being crammed, orienting them towards the front for minimal noise as you move.
+When placing irons, it’s a good practice to have the club heads line up and rest together without being crammed, orienting them towards the front for minimal noise as you move.

 Organizing Your Pockets: A Home for Everything Else